sjvrijn/mf2/JOSS-paper/paper.md

 ---

-# Background
+# Summary

 The field of (evolutionary) optimization algorithms often works with expensive black-box optimization problems.
-Because of how computationally expensive they are, real-world problems are not a first choice to test on when developing new algorithms.
-Instead, benchmark functions such as Sphere, Rastrigin, and Ackley are used.
-These functions are not only fast to compute, but also have known landscape properties that can be taken into account when examining the performance of new algorithms.
+However, for the development of novel algorithms and approaches, real-world problems are not feasible due to their high computational cost.
+Instead, benchmark functions such as Sphere, Rastrigin, and Ackley are typically used.
+These functions are not only fast to compute, but also have known properties which are very helpful when examining the performance of new algorithms.

-As the same sets of benchmark functions are typically used in literature, it makes sense to simply use a pre-written implementation.
+As only a limited set of benchmark functions are typically used in literature, compiling a set of implementations for the most commonly used functions is warranted.
 This ensures correctness of the functions, makes any results directly comparable, and simply saves time from not having to implement the functions yourself.
 An example of a commonly used benchmark suite for optimizing continuous problems is the COCO BBOB software by @nikolaus_hansen:2019.

 As simulation-based problems in engineering are requiring increasingly more time and computation power, a new sub-field of *multi-fidelity* optimization has gained popularity.
-A multi-fidelity problem is characterised by having multiple versions that differ in their accuracy of describing the real objective.
+A multi-fidelity problem is characterised by having multiple versions of an evaluation function that differ in their accuracy of describing the real objective.
 A real-world example would be the aerodynamic efficiency of an airfoil: A *low-fidelity* simulation would use a coarse mesh, and give lower accuracy, but be fast to calculate, while a *high-fidelity* simulation would use a much finer mesh and therefore be more accurate while taking longer to calculate.
 Multi-fidelity methods aim to combine these multiple information sources to obtain better results in equal or less time compared to only using a single information source.

 Because multi-fidelity problems are a new class of problems, the existing single-fidelity benchmark suites that exist cannot be used for this field.
 To